 The fact that electric cars have no tailpipe emissions makes them exempt from road tax.
 They also have free access to some congestion charge zones and sit in the lowest Benefit-in-Kind (BiK) company-car tax bracket, which is making electric cars increasingly popular as company cars.
-A Government grant of up to £4,500 is also available to help with the purchase of vehicles emitting less than 50g/km of CO2 and able to drive for at least 70 miles with zero emissions.
+A Government grant of up to £3,000 is also available to private buyers to help with the purchase of electric cars; this is applied automatically to the price of the car.

-You’re also likely save in terms of maintenance costs.
+You’re also likely to save in terms of maintenance costs.
 Electric cars are significantly less mechanically complicated than a petrol, diesel or hybrid car, which means there’s less to maintain and less to go wrong.

-Another beauty of electric cars is that they don’t contribute to local pollution, although you’ll need to be careful the electricity that charges their batteries will more than likely come from gas or nuclear power, which have their own environmental and safety problems.
-A better solution can be to use an energy supplier that guarantees you're provided with sustainable electricity, or go one step further and invest in your own solar panels or wind turbine to help charge your EV.
+Another beauty of electric cars is that they don’t contribute to local pollution, although you’ll need to be careful the electricity that charges their batteries doesn’t come from gas or nuclear power if you want to be as green as possible.
+A good solution would be to use an energy supplier that guarantees you're provided with sustainable electricity, or go one step further and invest in your own solar panels or wind turbine to help charge your EV.

 And the cons of electric cars?

-Despite the lower running costs and the Government grant for every new electric vehicle purchase, electric cars are still more expensive to buy than the equivalent petrol, diesel or hybrid car.
-This is because electric car technology is still relatively new, and there are high costs involved in development and production, particularly of the batteries.
+Despite the lower running costs and Government grants, electric cars are still more expensive to buy than the equivalent petrol, diesel or hybrid car.
+This is because electric car technology is still relatively new, and there are high costs involved in development and production – particularly of the batteries.
 However, over time, the technology and the cars are likely to become significantly cheaper.